rahuldave/ODSCe19-epp/KubeFlowSetup.md

 kubectl get all
 ```

+You can see all your contexts (in this case clusters) by typing `kubectl config get-contexts`. `set-context` above changes properties of a context.
+The `gloud container clusters get-credentials` changes the context to the cluster for which the credentials were asked.
+This can also be accomplished by a command like `kubectl config use-context gke_kubeflowe2e_us-central1-a_myapp`.

 ## FIN.
 Destroying it all

 See the end to end example for this tutorial.
 But generally you must kill your deployment, storage buckets, and reclaim space for any registry images you created!